Welcome to the UFCW Local 247 information hub for the 2026 round of collective bargaining for BC Superstores and Distribution Centres.

 This page is updated regularly.
 Bargaining updates will be shared with members by email and posted here, so please check back often.

-Translation of this pages is available by selecting your preferred language at the top right of this page.
+Translation of this page is available by selecting your preferred language at the top right of this page.

 Retail Bargaining Begins (May 1, 2026) Retail Update